 The Home Office, on 1 November 2018, began a consultation and call for evidence, which runs until 1 February 2019.
-Based on the scrutinization of the Licensing Act 2003 (the ‘Act) by a House of Lords Select Committee in 2016, the Home Office is looking closely at whether the Annex A exemption for Airside premises under the Act s.
-173 should be revoked.
-Whilst the Sub-Committee looked at the Act in the round, they took a particular interest in disruption caused by drunken airline passengers and the implications of airside alcohol consumption for crime, disorder and public safety at international airports in England and Wales.
-They argued that current industry led initiatives have not done enough to tackle the issue of drunk and disruptive airline passengers.
+Based on the scrutinization of the Licensing Act 2003 (the ‘Act’) by a House of Lords Select Committee in 2016, the Home Office is looking closely at whether the exemption for Airside premises under s.173 of the Act should be revoked.
+Whilst the Select Committee looked at the Act in the round, it took a particular interest in disruption caused by drunken airline passengers and the implications of airside alcohol consumption for crime, disorder and public safety at international airports in England and Wales.
+Members argued that current industry led initiatives have not done enough to tackle the issue of drunk and disruptive airline passengers.

 The call for evidence is being conducted in order to understand:

 Studies have been conducted that show the disruption that has occurred due to airside exemptions from the Act and, whilst numerically the incidences are not very high in number, they do have a significant impact on the airlines and costs in terms of re-routing flights and attempting to control the individuals in question, especially when you consider that the greatest disruption usually occurs after passengers have boarded the plane.
 Further, one alarming point: when Sussex Police conducted test sales at Gatwick airport, all but one premises sold alcohol to those who were underage.